-The aim is to provide 'in-curtilage' car parking to all new dwellings within the scheme.
-External footpaths will be at least 1000mm wide and any required external ramps will be of a maximum gradient of 1 in 12.
+In developing this scheme, the layout has been designed to provide or allow for 200% 'in-curtilage' car parking to all new dwellings.
+External footpaths around the units will be at least 1000mm wide and in compliance with Lifetime Homes, any external ramps will be to a maximum gradient of 1 in 12.
 Level areas of 1200mm x 1200mm will be provided at the entrances to all new houses.

-Of the 22 new Homes, 6 will be affordable and the proposed new dwellings will be designed to Lifetime Homes standards and & secured by design standards.
+Of the 22 new Homes, 6 will be affordable and these new dwellings will be designed to Lifetime Homes standards & secured by design standards.
+It is the general intention of the client, that the rest of the houses will also be designed to incorporate as many of these attributes as possible.

-As part of the proposed works, new road widening and entrance works (see traffic assessment and also building for life assessment) have been incorporated to improve visibility along Swallow House Lane and also to add a new footpath in front of the site that will connect with the Pedestrian school gate to improve safety.
+As part of the proposed scheme, new localised road widening and entrance works (see Traffic assessment and also Building for Life assessment) have been incorporated so as to improve visibility along Swallow House Lane and also to add a new footpath in front of the site that will connect with the Pedestrian school gate to improve safety.
+Discussions are also in place for a contribution towards the improvement of the road junction between Swallow House Lane and Market Street.